 According to the model, the machine will use two of them, one for the black ink and the other for the one that uses the color, in most of the occasions it is made for the basic colors.

-Other features that distinguish these machines, is their ease of operation, solving disadvantages of different nature, including those that once represented the use of some colors, with the release of single-tone cartridges to the market, in addition to being an essential savings in resources to use (because you only have to change the cartridge exhausted) and continue the printing process without further delay.
+Other features that distinguish these machines, is their ease of operation, solving disadvantages of different nature, including those that once represented the use of some colors, with the release of single-tone cartridges to the market, in addition to being an essential saving in resources (because you only have to change the cartridge exhausted) and continue the printing process without further delay.

 But not everything remains there, because another important place in the world of color and image is occupied by the Offset Printing.

 Its name comes from the English, whose exact translation into Spanish is ”indirect” is another way of printing on paper, carrying out a process a little more laborious as to the steps to follow is concerned.

 It is a matter of adding images, colour and text, but this time it is achieved by applying an oily ink on a metal plate almost always made of an aluminium alloy.

 It was developed very curiously in two different parts of the world in 1875 through the English Robert Barclay and in 1903 on the initiative of the American Washington Rubel; over the years, both techniques were unified to result in this impression of very high precision recognized throughout the world.

 The basis and application of ”offset” is similar to that used in lithography, i.e. the plate is dampened with water or with a polar solution to repel the ink in the parts where a hydrophobic liquid is located (which repels water) and in other parts another substance but which in this case attracts it.